 - If purchasing a car think about the insurance costs, as smaller lower-powered cars will be cheaper to insure.
 This is especially important for young, newly-qualified drivers.

 - Investigate whether a telematics based insurance policy might help reduce your premium.

 - Fit an approved immobiliser, as this can often earn you a discount on the premium.

 - Consider opting for a higher voluntary excess (the first part of each claim that you pay yourself), as the higher the excess, the lower the premium.

-A20) Fraudulent insurance policies are sold by illegal insurance advisers, commonly known as ghost brokers.
-Fradulent motor insurance policies are sold in two ways:
+A19) Fraudulent motor insurance policies are sold by illegal insurance advisers, commonly known as ghost brokers.
+They are sold in two ways:-

 - Genuine policies are bought from legitimate insurance companies using false information and then doctored before being sold on to customers